gschmutz/iot-vehicle-tracking-demo/README.md

 docker run -it --network docker_default confluentinc/cp-ksql-cli http://ksql-server-1:8088
 ```

+### Displaying information

 Show the available Kafka topics

 ```
 show topics;
 ```

+Let's consume the data from the `truck_position` topic, assuming the truck simulator is still running.

 ```
 print 'truck_position';
 ```

+you can also add the keyword `from beginning` to start consuming at the beginning of the topic.

 ```
 print 'truck_position' from beginning;
 ```

+You can also use the show commands for showing the other KSQL objects (which we will now create)

 ```
 show streams;